bbulls14/chess_app/README.md

 - [] verify accuracy of model by comparing results to actual openings of players (including newly added openings, not part of train or test datasets)

-- [] design website that allows for username input, accesses pgn files for that user, determines playstyle and then recommends openings
+- [] design website that allows for username input
+- [] research lichess API for accessing pgn files for username
+- [] Parse pgn files and use scoring system to create a player profile
+- [] Use player profile to recommend openings based on other players' openings